ABOUT EMILY BURTON

 Emily has experience working with adolescents, young adults and adults within public, private and community settings.

 Emily has a special interest in working with clients who experience difficulties with attention, hyperactivity, impulsivity, executive functioning, and self-management skills, including adult ADHD support in Melbourne.
-These difficulties may or may not meet the diagnostic criteria for ADHD.
+These experiences may or may not meet diagnostic criteria for ADHD.
 Emily’s primary focus is on addressing co-existing mental health concerns, supporting the individual’s development of a positive self-identity, and fostering the acquisition of self-advocacy skills.

 Areas of Interest: